Charlie's Poetry & Prose - Intro

 dance joyously

-with the impermanance
+with the impermanence

 of all of life.